EthanMcNamara/Personal-Projects-and-Past-Work/README.md

 # Personal-Projects-and-Past-Work
-A showcase of previous works both from education, industry work and personal research
+This Repository serves as a portfolio to showcase some of my work from my time in University, work I have completed through other jobs, as well as Personal Projects I have completed in my free time.